-This is a guest post by Nick Mullins from JiuJitsology.
+This article was written by Nick Mullins from JiuJitsology.

 What The Evidence Shows

 If you're a BJJ white belt looking for beginner tips or you've been training for a while everyone is looking to save time and learn as much as possible.
 What better way to skip to the head of the line than to study what the best in the world do and follow their lead?
 That's exactly what this study has allowed us to do.

 The research found that the winners of most of those matches had the following in common:

 - They scored first 75% of the time.

 - They usually scored those points with a sweep or a guard pass 73% of the time

 - In total, they were 89% successful with either take downs or guard pulls leading to that sweep or pass

 - And they did this, on average, within the first 60 seconds of the match

 These four traits lead to a very simple conclusion: Based on the available data, the most effective way to fight is to get to the ground fast so you can score points first with a guard pass or sweep.
 Well, duh...
 Do you need a research paper to tell you that it's easier to win when you score points?
 How does a regular person use this information to win more matches and maximize their BJJ training?